 We generate 10,000 Monte Carlo simulations for $\alpha=10^{-1}$ (Fig.~\ref{fig:Prot_rand_alpha-1_rmc_RAND}), $\alpha=10^{-2}$ (Fig.~\ref{fig:Prot_rand_alpha-2_rmc_RAND}), and $\alpha=10^{-3}$ (Fig.~\ref{fig:Prot_rand_alpha-3_rmc_RAND}), respectively.
 These randomized parameterizations are carried out to derive a plausible distribution of the tidal migration barrier for hot Jupiters around sun-like stars.
 The resulting rates of a tidal migration barrier outside of the corotation radius are 2.9\,\% for $\alpha=10^{-1}$, 8.1\,\% for $\alpha=10^{-2}$, and 15.6\,\% for $\alpha=10^{-3}$.
 Panels (a) in Figs.~\ref{fig:Prot_rand_alpha-1_rmc_RAND}-\ref{fig:Prot_rand_alpha-3_rmc_RAND} show the distribution of the corresponding tidal, disk, and total torques in analogy to Fig.~\ref{fig:torque}.
 Panels (b) in Figs.~\ref{fig:Prot_rand_alpha-1_rmc_RAND}-\ref{fig:Prot_rand_alpha-3_rmc_RAND} illustrate the distributions of the magnetic cavity (solid lines), tidal migration barrier (dashed lines), and corotation radius (dotted line).
-In comparing Figs.~\ref{fig:Prot_rand_alpha-1_rmc_RAND}-\ref{fig:Prot_rand_alpha-3_rmc_RAND}, note that the histograms of $r_{\rm mc}$ and $r_{\rm co}$ do not depend on the respective choice of $\alpha$, while the distribution of $r_{\rm tmb}$ does depend on $\alpha$.
-The only reason for a magnetic cavity not to exist in our simulations is for it to be located within the stellar radius.
+In comparing Figs.~\ref{fig:Prot_rand_alpha-1_rmc_RAND}-\ref{fig:Prot_rand_alpha-3_rmc_RAND}, we highlight that the histograms of $r_{\rm mc}$ and $r_{\rm co}$ do not depend on the respective choice of $\alpha$, while the distribution of $r_{\rm tmb}$ does depend on $\alpha$.
+The only way for a magnetic cavity not to exist in our simulations is if it is located within the stellar radius.

 As an alternative scenario for the location of the magnetic cavity, we consider that the magnetic cavity coincides with the corotation radius.
 In Fig.~\ref{fig:Prot_rand_rmc_rco} we plot the histograms of $r_{\rm mc}$, $r_{\rm tmb}$, and $r_{\rm co}$ from the resulting Monte Carlo simulations.
 We find that the rates for the tidal migration barrier being located beyond the corotation radius are very similar in all three cases of the $\alpha$ viscosity parameter that we studied as summarized in the upper left corners of the panels in Fig.~\ref{fig:Prot_rand_rmc_rco}.